 With this, you’ll be able to go home, begin making your own and be on your way to a healthier gut.
 But, if you want to level up your knowledge and take your kombucha skills further, you can add an extra hour onto the course for the Masterclass edition where you will be guided through flavouring and the second fermentation process that a deeper and more complex flavour profile.

 If kombucha is not for you, then maybe tempeh is.

 The powerhouse food made from soybeans is packed full of protein, fiber and thanks to the fermentation process probiotic boosts as well.
 But that’s not all.
 Tempeh is also an excellent source of magnesium, B vitamins, phosphorus, and manganese that benefit your health and well-being in more ways than one.

 At the Tempeh workshop at Singapore’s top fermentory, you will learn how to make two uncommon types of this traditional Indonesian product and master the fermentation techniques required to make it at home.
 Then you’ll be able to cook it whenever you like, which we think will be pretty often as it’s a great substitute to tofu and even, wait for it, bacon.

 Craft & Culture know more than a thing or two about fermentation and eating and living well.
 The team, as well as having medical, biochemistry and pharmaceutical backgrounds between them, have over 20 years of experience and hundreds of fermentation experiments under their belts.
 In other words, they promise not to claim that fermented foods will cure cancer.

-Both kombucha and tempeh workshops take place on Saturday 28 August and the price of each includes all the necessary equipment and products to ferment and begin living your best life.
+The price of each fermentation workshop includes all the necessary equipment and products to ferment and begin living your best life.